 Spectacular!
 That was the best word to describe our Batad Rice Terraces experience.

-Batad Rice Terraces is dubbed to be the “Amphitheatre Rice Terraces”, it is over 2,000 years ago when our Ifugao ancestors carved the mountain into a stairway-like rice fields.
+Batad Rice Terraces is dubbed the “Amphitheatre Rice Terraces”, it was over 2,000 years ago when our Ifugao ancestors carved the mountain into stairway-like rice fields.
 The iconic Batad Rice Terraces is situated at Banaue, Ifugao.
-It is 1,500 meters (4800 feet) above sea level, and cover about 400 square miles of mountainside.
+It is 1,500 meters (4800 feet) above sea level and covers about 400 square miles of mountainside.
 It has semi-circular terraces with a village in the middle.

-The trip going to the saddle is about 40-50 minutes.
-From the saddle point you need to walk for more than an hour to go to Batad.
+The trip to the saddle is about 40-50 minutes.
+From the saddle point, you need to walk for more than an hour to go to Batad.
 The trail was easy at first since it’s a concrete way and was under construction but at the latter part, it becomes hard and tiring.
-Moreover, we were all struggling with our backpacks that made us weak and weary.
-But amazing landscape along the way helped us ease our exhaustion.
+Moreover, we were all struggling with our backpacks which made us weak and weary.
+But an amazing landscape along the way helped us ease our exhaustion.

-After a long walk we finally reached our destination.
-The first thing to do is to register at the the Batad Tourist Information Center.
-And just beside the registration area is a viewpoint of the Batad Rice Terraces where you can take photos.
+After a long walk, we finally reached our destination.
+The first thing to do is to register at the Batad Tourist Information Center.
+Just beside the registration area is a viewpoint of the Batad Rice Terraces where you can take photos.

-Ate Irene led us to where we will stay for the night.
+Ate Irene led us to where we would stay for the night.
 We stayed at Batad View Inn and Restaurant.
-The place where we stayed can show us how the people in Batad live in a simple yet happy life.
-We had a rest for a while before trekking the Rice Terraces at that very same day.
+The place where we stayed can show us how the people in Batad live a simple yet happy life.
+We had a rest for a while before trekking the Rice Terraces on that very same day.

 After gaining back our strength, we started our hike.
-The weather was perfect for walk over the trails.
-We were all geared with camera to capture every perfect spot in the Rice Terraces.
+The weather was perfect for walking over the trails.
+We were all geared with the camera to capture every perfect spot in the Rice Terraces.

-The first part for trekking is a cemented way but it is steep and congested, afterwards you will reach a higher altitude.
+The first part of trekking is a cemented way but it is steep and congested, afterwards you will reach a higher altitude.